-Members: Patrick B. Paul, Robert C. Nicholson, Alasdair G. Morrison, Kirsi K. Tikka and Alexander H.Y.K.
-Cheung (effective from 3 January 2022)
+Members: Robert C. Nicholson, Kirsi K. Tikka and Alexander H.Y.K.
+Cheung; Patrick B. Paul and Alasdair G. Morrison (both retired after 2022 AGM)

 - 1. Review the financial statements and the financial reporting process to ensure the balance, transparency and integrity of published financial information. - 2.
 Review the effectiveness of the Group's financial controls, internal controls and risk management systems. - 3.
-Review the work of the Risk Management Committee. - 4.
+Review the work of the Risk Management Committee. - - 4.
 Review the work of the Sustainability Management Committee. - 5.
 Review the Group's process of monitoring compliance with the laws and regulations affecting financial reporting. - 6.
-Develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 7 Paview the independent audit process and the effectiveness of the risk management and - 7.
-Review the independent audit process and the effectiveness of the risk management and internal audit function.
+Develop and review the Company's policies and practices on corporate governance in compliance with the Code and make recommendations to the Board.

+- 7. Review the independent audit process and the effectiveness of the risk management and internal audit function. - 8.
+Approve the remuneration and terms of engagement of the external auditors and other non-audit services.